-Unwillingness to accept and believe the truth can start an individual or a society on a downward spiral of sin.
-Sadly, it’s not a lack of truth, instead people suppress the truth because they just don’t want to hear it.
-The result and its consequences are much of what we see in our nation today.
+An unwillingness to accept and believe the truth can start an individual or a society on a dangerous downward spiral.
+But the rejection of God is not done in ignorance.
+Romans 1 tells us that creation alone provides each of us with enough knowledge to know there is a God.
+It’s not a lack of truth.
+Instead, men and women suppress the truth because they don’t want to hear it.
+They don’t want to respect God’s authority in their lives.
+The consequences are evident in our world today.

 Nehemiah 12 & 13